VulcanAnalytics/DBTester/README.md

 ### License, etc.

-DBTester is Copyright &copy; 2018 Darren Comeau and other contributors under the [GNU GPLv3 License](LICENSE.txt).
+DBTester source code is Copyright &copy; 2018 Darren Comeau and other contributors under the [GNU GPLv3 License](LICENSE.txt).

+### My promise to you.

+Here are a couple of notes about how this project will be maintained;
+* Bugs will always come first, when you report a bug it will be the priority.
+Hopefully that will mean a rapid bug fix release, else advice on a work around and an estimate for which release the fix will be in.
+* [Semantic Versioning](https://semver.org/) will be practiced religiously.
+You should always be confident that updating to the latest bug or minor release won't cause you an issue.
+* Release notes will include clear details of the changes.
+* Major releases will not be so frequent as to force you to keep reworking your own projects.
+* Major releases will also be supported with bug fixes and new minor features for as long as possible.